starship/starship/docs/config/README.md

 mkdir -p ~/.config/starship && touch ~/.config/starship/config.toml
 ```

-NOTE: if you have both files available, the `starship.toml` will take higher priority.
+Note: if you have both files available, the `starship.toml` will take higher priority.

 All configuration for starship is done in this [TOML](https://github.com/toml-lang/toml) file: